allnulled/plantomium/SPRINT.md

       [ ] delete
       [ ] get-file
       [ ] set-file
+  [ ] HOOKS & TRACE through all the application
   [ ] MAIL TEMPLATES on:
     [ ] confirmation
     [ ] password changed